Sahitya3105/RIT_CodeRock/README.md

 # 🦞 RADAR — Research & Autonomous Deployment Analytics Robot

 > **The World's First Autonomous Research-to-PR Pipeline for Enterprise Intelligence**
-> *Built for the Samsung PRISM Hackathon by Team RIT CodeRock*
+> *Built for the Samsung PRISM Hackathon by Team CodeRock*

 ---